Grv-Singh/showwcase-challenge-app/README.md

 - 🏳 Typescript based
 - 📩 Hipo (University) and Self made - Degree and Field of Study APIs used to autocomplete
 - 🥅 All relevant educational details are mentioned and some picked from LinkedIn to support educational background
-- ⚠ The University API doesn't run due to latest CORS policy

 [![Screenshot-2020-09-24-074643.jpg](https://i.postimg.cc/Znd1HtQJ/Screenshot-2020-09-24-074643.jpg)](https://postimg.cc/p5PGV7xS)
 <br>